epfml/disco/docs/CONTRIBUTING.md

 ## Next steps

 Depending on what you will be working on you may be interested in different documentation.
-Have a look at the markdown guides in `docs`.
+Have a look at the markdown guides in `docs` and the table of content in [DEV.md](../DEV.md).
 Notably:

 - Understanding [Disco.js inner workings](./DISCOJS.md) is key if you are planning to add a new machine learning feature or work in `discojs`
 - The [Vue.js architecture guide](./VUEJS.md) explains how the browser client is implemented with Vue.js.